 Religion’s Role in Addiction Recovery

-Many turn to Christian addiction treatment centers when other attempts at recovery have proven unsuccessful.
+Many turn to Christian rehabs in AZ when other attempts at recovery have proven unsuccessful.
 And there are many reasons to believe that a faith-based approach provides some of the greatest chances of recovery.
 A 2006 study found that recovering addicts whose treatment processes involved spirituality, religion, and life meaning reported that their recovery was enhanced — and their likelihood of recovery directly increased — as a result.
 The social support and religious activities these individuals experienced played an important role in their ability to change their lives.

 A more recent study conducted in 2015 found that the higher a recovering addict’s level of spirituality, the more likely they were to continue their abstention from drugs and alcohol.
 It was discovered that those who attended religious services once a week had a 20% better chance of staying drug-free.
 Approximately 63.6% of those subjects believe that praying on a daily basis is important.
 And according to the 2016 U.S. Surgeon General’s Report on Substance Abuse, nearly two-thirds of all recovering alcoholics and addicts feel that their recovery has a spiritual component to it.
 In addition, other data shows that people in recovery who report higher levels of spirituality experience lower levels of anxiety, higher resistance to stress, higher levels of perceived social support, and a more optimistic life outlook.

-For these reasons, it’s no wonder why many of those struggling with addiction (as well as their families) want to learn more about faith-based drug rehabilitation centers.
+For these reasons, it’s no wonder why many of those struggling with addiction (as well as their families) want to learn more about Teen Challenge Arizona or other faith-based drug rehabilitation centers.
 Not only do these programs address the physical symptoms associated with withdrawal and addiction, but they can also heal a person’s spirit.
 To find out more about how Christian drug rehabilitation centers can help you or someone you love, please contact us today.